Fresh Meat (TV series)

 Fresh Meat is a British comedy-drama television series created by Jesse Armstrong and Sam Bain, who also created Peep Show.

 The first episode, directed by David Kerr, was broadcast on Channel 4 on 21 September 2011, and the show aired on Wednesdays at 10 pm.
 The second series started airing on 9 October 2012 and consists of 8 episodes.
 On 22 November 2012, a third series was commissioned and began broadcasting on 4 November 2013.
 Bain said ideas were being developed for a potential film adaptation, following the runaway success of 2011's The Inbetweeners Movie.
-However, a fourth series followed instead, filmed in 2015 and aired in February 2016 as a conclusion to the series.
+Instead, a fourth series followed, filmed in 2015 and aired in February 2016 as a conclusion to the series.

 Plot

-The plot revolves around the lives of six students – Vod, Oregon, Josie, Kingsley, JP and Howard – who are freshers (with the exception of Howard) at the fictional Medlock University (loosely based on the University of Manchester).
-They live in a shared house off-campus in Rusholme rather than university halls of residence, due to their late application.
+The stories revolve around the lives of six students – Vod, Oregon, Josie, Kingsley, JP and Howard – who are freshmen (with the exception of Howard) at the fictional Manchester Medlock University (loosely based on Manchester Metropolitan University).
+Due to their having applied late, they live in a shared house off-campus in Whalley Range, Manchester rather than university halls of residence.